Human papillomavirus infection: Testing men

-There is not a wide range of tests available even though HPV is common; most studies of HPV used tools and custom analysis not available to the general public.
+There is not a wide range of tests available, even though HPV is common; most studies of HPV used tools and custom analysis not available to the general public.
 Clinicians often depend on the vaccine among young people and high clearance rates (see Clearance subsection in Virology) to create a low risk of disease and mortality, and treat the cancers when they appear.
 Others believe that reducing HPV infection in more men and women, even when it has no symptoms, is important (herd immunity) to prevent more cancers rather than just treating them.
 Where tests are used, negative test results show safety from transmission, and positive test results show where shielding (condoms, gloves) is needed to prevent transmission until the infection clears.

-Studies have tested for and found HPV in men, including high-risk types (i.e. the types found in cancers), on fingers, mouth, saliva, anus, urethra, urine, semen, blood, scrotum and penis.
+Studies have tested for and found HPV in men, including high-risk types (i.e., the types found in cancers), on fingers, mouth, saliva, anus, urethra, urine, semen, blood, scrotum, and penis.

-The Qiagen/Digene kit mentioned in the previous section was used successfully off label to test the penis, scrotum and anus of men in long-term relationships with women who were positive for high-risk HPV.
-60% of them were found to carry the virus, primarily on the penis.
-Other studies used cytobrushes and custom analysis.
+The aforementioned Qiagen/Digene kit was successfully used off-label to test the penis, scrotum, and anus of men in long-term relationships with women who were positive for high-risk HPV.
+Of these men, 60% were found to carry the virus, primarily on the penis.
+Similar studies have been conducted on women using cytobrushes - an endocervical brush for sampling the cervix in females - and custom analysis.

-In one study researchers sampled subjects' urethra, scrotum and penis.
+In one study, researchers sampled subjects' urethra, scrotum, and penis.
 Samples taken from the urethra added less than 1% to the HPV rate.
-Studies like this led Giuliano to recommend sampling the glans, shaft and crease between them, along with the scrotum, since sampling the urethra or anus added very little to the diagnosis.
+Studies like this led Giuliano to recommend sampling the glans, shaft, and crease between them, along with the scrotum, since sampling the urethra or anus added very little to the diagnosis.
 Dunne recommends the glans, shaft, their crease, and the foreskin.

-In one study the subjects were asked not to wash their genitals for 12 hours before sampling, including the urethra as well as the scrotum and the penis.
+In one study, the subjects were asked not to wash their genitals for 12 hours before sampling, including the urethra as well as the scrotum and the penis.
 Other studies are silent on washing – a particular gap in studies of the hands.

-One small study used wet cytobrushes, rather than wet the skin.
-It found a higher proportion of men to be HPV-positive when the skin was rubbed with a 600 grit emery paper before being swabbed with the brush, rather than swabbed with no preparation.
-It's unclear whether the emery paper collected the virions or simply loosened them for the swab to collect.
+One small study used wet cytobrushes, rather than wetting the skin.
+It found a higher proportion of men to be HPV-positive when the skin was rubbed with a 600-grit emery paper before being swabbed with the brush, rather than swabbed with no preparation.
+It's unclear whether the emery paper collected the virions or loosened them for the swab to collect.

 Studies have found self-collection (with emery paper and Dacron swabs) as effective as collection done by a clinician, and sometimes more so, since patients were more willing than a clinician to scrape vigorously.
-Women had similar success in self-sampling using tampons, swabs, cytobrushes and lavage.
+Women had similar success in self-sampling using tampons, swabs, cytobrushes, and lavage.

 Several studies used cytobrushes to sample fingertips and under fingernails, without wetting the area or the brush.

 Other studies analyzed urine, semen, and blood and found varying amounts of HPV, but there is not a publicly available test for those yet.